Frequently Asked Questions

 Q: Sometimes when I press hard on one specific note pad on the playing surface and release it, the note (and the pad's light) stays on after release.
 Further, pressing one of the adjacent pads around it will often turn this stuck note (and the pad's light) off.
 What's wrong?

-If your LinnStrument recently experienced unusually high heat and/or humidity, such as transport in a very hot shipping truck or being placed near a heater, airborne humidity can condense into moisture inside LinnStrument's touch sensor.
+If your LinnStrument recently experienced unusually high humidity or heat, such as transport in a hot and humid shipping truck or being placed near a heater in a humid environment, airborne humidity can condense into moisture inside LinnStrument's highly sensitive touch sensor as temperature cools.
 Then if a specific note pad is subsequently played repeatedly, this can result in that note pad sticking in the ON state after release.
-If so, remove the LinnStrument from any unusual source of heat or humidity, and avoid the problem pad or at least play it lightly.
-If so, the problem should go away within a couple weeks as the moisture evaporates.
-If the problem doesn't correct itself, contact me (Roger) and I can suggest other possible solutions, including replacement of the touch sensor sheet that senses LinnStrument's entire playing surface.
-The essential problem is that it is difficult for LinnStrument's touch sensor to be both highly sensitive to very light touches and also insensitive to unusual environments.
+If so, remove the LinnStrument from any unusual source of heat or humidity, and avoid the problem pad or at least play it lightly, for two weeks.
+Depending on ambient humidity, the problem should disappear by then as the moisture evaporates.
+If the problem doesn't correct itself, contact me (Roger) and I can suggest other solutions, including (if under warranty) free exchange of the touch sensor sheet (which senses LinnStrument's entire playing surface) with a new or refurbished sensor of the same design year that meets current specifications.

 Q: If I hold 3 note pads that are 3 corners of a rectangle, presses to the note pad that is the 4th corner of that rectangle are ignored.
 What's wrong?